TeamIngrid/ProjectMem/docs/guides/overview.md

 ## Creating action(s)

-There are two ways to create actions: directly, by navigating to "Item & Actions" and adding new actions, or by creating actions from existing events.
+There are two ways to create actions: directly, by navigating to "Item & Actions" and adding new actions, or by creating actions from existing records.

-The first method involves navigating to "Item & Actions" and adding new actions.
+The first method involves navigating to "Edit Category & Actions" select and click on “New action”.
 Here's an image that illustrates this process:

 ![](../../assets/images/guides/overview/create_action_edit_category_and_actions.png)

-The second method is useful when you already have events and want to create actions based on them.
-To do this, navigate to an event log and identify the event that requires an action.
-For example, let's say we have an event called "check water chemistry," which occurs every week based on the dates between events.
+The second method is useful when you already have records and want to create actions based on them.
+To do this, navigate to the record log and identify the record that requires an action.
+For example, let's say we have a record called "check water chemistry," which occurs every week based on the dates between events.

 ![](../../assets/images/guides/overview/example_hot_tub_check_water.png)

-To create an action from this event, click on the "+" plus sign.
-You will be redirected to the "Item & Actions" page, where the newly created action will be highlighted:
+To create an action from this record, click on the "+ New Action" sign.
+You will be redirected to the "Category & Actions" page, where the newly created action will be highlighted:

 ![](../../assets/images/guides/overview/newly_created_action.png)